Avast SecureLine VPN Review 2023: A Good Choice?

 Great for Everday Usage, Less so for Streaming

 VPNs are particularly useful in countries where the Internet is severely restricted.
 Unfortunately, we can't recommend SecureLine VPN for your next trip to China, since we were unable to establish a connection using it.
-Other providers, like NordVPN, Windscribe, or Hotspot Shield have no trouble doing this.
+Other providers, like NordVPN, Windscribe, or Hotspot Shield have no trouble with this.

 We found SecureLine VPN's everyday performance to be excellent, however, it was only decent at streaming, and not at all useful for circumventing Internet restrictions.